Backstop: Why is the Irish border blocking Brexit?

 Can technology solve the problem?

-A "wealth of solutions" including technology could avoid the need for a hard border after Brexit, insists Boris Johnson.
+A "wealth of solutions" including technology could replace the the backstop and avoid the need for a hard border, Boris Johnson said during the Tory leadership campaign.

 Supporters say custom checks could be done at warehouses before lorries set off.
 Mobile phone technology or microchips on lorries, would track goods and avoid the need for border posts.

 However, the EU does not currently share a single border with a non-EU country where checks have been completely eliminated.

 That includes Norway (not in the EU) and Sweden (an EU member) - which share one of the most technologically advanced borders in the world.
 Their main crossing point processes about 1,300 lorries a day, with each waiting 20 minutes on average.